Degree: MA in International Relations

 - international organizations such as the International Criminal Court, The World Bank, European Commission.

 For centuries Russia (or Russian Empire, the Soviet Union, the New Russia) continues to be one of the European edges - often challenging, sometimes scaring, usually encouraging, and always fascinating with its political and artistic experiments, its beauty, and its deep and enigmatic soul.

 BA degree.
 No prior knowledge of Russian is needed.

 Admissions continue on a rolling basis.
-Due to a somewhat lengthy Russian Study Visa issuing process, we ask to send the completed application form no later than
+Please send the completed application form no later than

 In case you miss the deadline, please write to us to discuss the possibility of a late application.

-There are 3 easy steps to apply for IMARES program at EUSP:
+There are 3 easy steps to apply for the IMARES program at EUSP:

 1. Complete the Application form

 3. Receive your Letter of acceptance or notification of rejection

 1. Scanned copy of your Passport.
 Your international passport validity period must be at least 6 months following the date you are planning to leave Russia on completing the program (e.g. if you intend to stay in Russia until June 30, 2023, your passport expiry date shouldn't be earlier than December 30, 2023)